 - Anything else that the court considers to be of significance.

-Your lawyer will be able to tell you whether or not you are likely to get a section 10 dismissal or conditional release order and if appropriate ask for one on your behalf.
+Your lawyer will be able to tell you whether or not you are likely to get a non conviction order and if appropriate ask for one on your behalf.

-They can also help you obtain character references and advise you on anything that you can do to help increase your chances of getting a section 10 dismissal or conditional release order, such as enrolling in counselling or drug and alcohol rehabilitation, safe driving classes or anything else that might assist you and demonstrate to the court that you understand the seriousness of the charges and are taking steps to avoid a repeat offence.
+They can also help you obtain character references and advise you on anything that you can do to help increase your chances of getting a non conviction order, such as enrolling in counselling or drug and alcohol rehabilitation, safe driving classes or anything else that might assist you and demonstrate to the court that you understand the seriousness of the charges and are taking steps to avoid a repeat offence.